October 20, 2025

 Arguably the sound of 1980s electropop, wavetable synthesis was revolutionary when introduced in the early 80s.
 Using primitive (by today’s standards) computing power, PPG Wave synthesizers digitized the synth world which previously existed as filters over a few basic oscillator shapes, though the company lasted less than a decade.

-Though the sound engine is still capable of world-class tweaking, six years is several eternities in the software synthesis universe, so if you’re digging the aural magnificence of Serum but want to breathe new life into your tweaks, you may find just the inspiration you’re after with a new graphical user interface (GUI), better known as a “skin,” a new visual overlay to the familiar Serum workflow.
+Though the sound engine is still capable of world-class tweaking, eleven years is several eternities in the software synthesis universe, so if you’re digging the aural magnificence of Serum but want to breathe new life into your tweaks, you may find just the inspiration you’re after with a new graphical user interface (GUI), better known as a “skin,” a new visual overlay to the familiar Serum workflow.
+Here is the ultimate list of many of the best serum skins around.

-Happy & colorful feels with bright purples covering this serum skin.
+Happy & colorful feels with bright purple on this custom serum skin, accented by vibrant green that pop against the backdrop.

 A clean and simple serum skin that's easy on the eyes.